deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Well, I could do with some more exercise advice, but I was mostly just rescuing you."
 Lewis whispered, once certain Amir was out of earshot.
 "Don't get him started on that shit, seriously."

 "He was okay." she said, earnestly.
-"He's just…passionate."
+"He's just...passionate."

 "Trust me, you give him the chance and he'll go way past passionate and into downright fuckin' intense. *'The lady doth protest too much, methinks.*', right?"

 Xiù glanced back toward the common area.
 Amir had sat down and from his expression was plainly pissed off at himself.
 "Maybe." she agreed.
-"And… wow, you quoted that correctly."
+"And... wow, you quoted that correctly."

 "Hey, I'm not here to be the ship's mascot!"
 Lewis smirked.
 "No false modesty, I'm, like, one of the smartest people you'll ever meet.
 I know *Hamlet*.
 Not really my scene, but I still know it."

 Xiù blushed a little.
-"Sorry, I didn't meant to imply…"
+"Sorry, I didn't meant to imply..."

 "It's cool.
 Where I went to school, pretending to be dumb was a survival strategy."
 Lewis reassured her.
 "But yeah, it's been a touchy subject for him this last week or so.
 Used to be it never came up.
 Now he gets all *sharp* real easy.
 Dunno if that means he's getting *more* devout or if he's having a crisis but it's best to just, like, avoid the subject entirely."

 They reached the flight deck, where Lewis' usual nest was a riot of articles, videos and blogs on Tai Chi.

-"…You have *Internet?!"* Xiù exclaimed.
+"...You have *Internet?!"* Xiù exclaimed.

 "We've got, like, a backup copy of *part* of the Internet."
 Lewis said.
 "Godzillabytes of it.
 Pretty cool, even if it's a couple months out of date."